cabalism/updo/README.md

 include updo/Makefile
 ```

-With this we can build certain explicitly named projects GHC_VERSION and
+With this set up we can build projects:
-GHC_UPGRADE `dhall2config`, `dhall2cabal` and `dhall2stack` projects:

 ```
 make ghc-x.y.z.dhall2config.project